numbat-metrics/numbat-analyzer/README.md

 NOTE: This is essentially what we run in production at npm, but the documentation for this component is lagging way behind.

+The other important modules:

+[numbat-emitter](https://github.com/ceejbot/numbat-emitter): a module you're intended to require anywhere you need it.
+Make an emitter object, hang onto it, emit metrics with it.
+[numbat-collector](https://github.com/ceejbot/numbat-collector): receiver that runs on every host
+`numbat-analyzer`: a server that accepts data streams from the collector & processes them

 ### Data flow

 Implications: